GReminders is HIPAA Compliant with a BAA.

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law that required the creation of national standards to protect sensitive patient health information from being disclosed without the patient’s consent or knowledge.

 In short it protects consumers and their medical information, and how this information can be shared ONLY with their consent.
 If you do not share medical information with other providers, HIPAA does not apply to you.

 What is a BAA?

 A BAA is a Business Associate Agreement.
 A BAA satisfies HIPAA regulations and creates a bond of liability between you the customer and us the service provider.

 If for example you use GReminders to schedule a meeting or send a reminder with a customer and that Calendar event includes a name, phone number, medical procedure information, etc… and GReminders for some reason leaks this information to another provider, GReminders is in breach of a BAA.
 Assuming you executed a BAA with GReminders, GReminders is on the hook for this breach.

-So, if you are a medical professional/office, who is using Google, Microsoft Calendars and GReminders it is a good idea to execute a BAA with all service providers you do business with.
+So, if you are a medical/professional office that is using Google, Microsoft Calendars and GReminders, it is a good idea to execute a BAA with all service providers you do business with.